OpenFn/docs/docs/getting-started/implementation-checklist.md

 ## Questions or feedback?

 If you have any inputs, comments, or questions–please contribute!
-Submite a pull request to this documentation page or leave a comment in [OpenFn Community](https://community.openfn.org/).
+Submit a pull request to this documentation page or leave a comment in [OpenFn Community](https://community.openfn.org/).